GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
-They are, in short, a perfect match.
+Programming is similar to a game of golf.
+The point is not getting the ball in the hole but how many strokes it takes.

-~ David Parnas
+~ Harlan Mills
 <pre>

 </pre>